Emak Bakia: Production

+Release

-When the film was first exhibited, a man in the audience stood up to complain it was giving him a headache and hurting his eyes.
+When the film was first exhibited at the Vieux Colombier theatre, a man in the audience stood up to complain it was giving him a headache and hurting his eyes.
 Another man told him to shut up, and they both started to fight.
 The theatre turned into a frenzy, the fighting ended up out in the street, and the police were called in to stop the riot.

-Emak bakia can also mean "give peace" ("emak" is the imperative form of the verb "eman", which means "give") in Basque.
+Legacy

 In 2012, Spanish director Oskar Alegria directed a feature-length documentary film La Casa Emak Bakia which details his search for the house where Emak Bakia was filmed.